Modeling the Spectral Energy Distribution of Active Galactic Nuclei: Implications for Cosmological Simulations of Galaxy Formation: Galaxy formation and SMBH growth

-The Radio mode of accretion is characterized by a relatively low accretion rate, where the black hole continuously captures gas from the hot atmosphere surrounding its host galaxy.
-In this scenario, a {phenomenological} accretion model is often assumed \citep{Croton2006}, which describes the accretion process {use the host galaxy hot gas mass and SMBH mass}:
+The radio-mode of accretion is characterized by a relatively low accretion rate, where the black hole continuously captures gas from the hot atmosphere surrounding its host galaxy.
+In this scenario, a phenomenological accretion model is often assumed \citep{Croton2006}, which describes the accretion process using the host galaxy hot gas mass and SMBH mass: